raven-os/nest-server/API.md

 ## `GET /api/p/<category>/<name>`

-Return all the metadata of a package identified with its name and category.
+Return all the metadata of a package identified by its name and category.

 *Request parameters*: